dandavison/etc/variant_classification.md

 TODO: Would we need to make use of anything in Myriad's paper (D. Thompson et al. 2003)?

+The analysis depends on the study design (ascertainment of sequenced relatives).
+We first consider a design in which affected relatives are the only relatives to be sequenced (Peterson et al. 1998).
 The pedigree is known, and is implicit in the notation below.
 We consider the numerator and denominator of the LR separately:

 #### Denominator: Segregation likelihood assuming VUS is non-causal